-To Add/Drop a course send your request by email to your Graduate Affairs Assistant (as listed below).
+To Add/Drop a course, send your completed and signed Program Planning Form by email to your Graduate Affairs Assistant (as listed below).

 Adds - Students may request to add a course before the second class takes place.
 As a result, add deadlines are typically at the end of the first week of classes during the fall and winter terms.
 These dates are prorated for condensed summer sessions.

 Drops - Dropped courses up to 30 days from the start of a term will not appear on a student's transcript; after 30 days and up to 60 days from the start of the term dropped courses show as "WDN" (withdrawn) on a student's transcript; dropping a course after 60 days from the beginning of a term results in a "F" (fail).
 These timelines are prorated for condensed summer sessions.

 See Important Dates for specific add/drop dates for each term.